Jan 15, 2020

 7 Creative Valentine's Day Proposal Ideas

+No doubt, Valentine proposal preparations are in full swing this time of year!
 It’s the day of love.
 Of cards, chocolates, and roses.
 And diamond engagement rings?
-Sure enough, Valentine’s Day is one of the most popular days to get engaged, second only to Christmas proposals.
+Sure enough, proposals on Valentine’s Day are second only to Christmas proposals.
 Celebrated each year on Feb.
 14, this special love holiday originated in part from the mid-February Roman festival of Lupercalia.
 While cold weather may scare some grooms-to-be, the enormous amount of love hype that surrounds the day is enough motivation for even the most reluctant to find a way to pop the question.
+But is making a Valentine’s Day proposal right for you?
+Here are some pros and cons and seven creative ways to propose that she’ll love!

 Pros & Cons of a Valentine’s Day Proposal